Exus Blog Article

-However, the majority of European digital bankers utilise their digital accounts as ‘emergency’ accounts or for special occasions (such as when they are travelling abroad).
+However, the majority of European digital bankers utilize their digital accounts as ‘emergency’ accounts or for special occasions (such as when they are traveling abroad).
 Indeed, 47% of those of us that do use them typically keep less than £1,000 at a time in them.

 Shoeboxing refers to the practice of using one bank almost as a virtual shoebox from which to keep track of all their daily expenses, whilst leaving their more significant expenses to the traditional banks.
 So, whilst banks like Starling and Monzo might have experienced significant uptake in recent years, the real challenge for 2020 is going to be getting customers to pay their salaries into their digital accounts.

 There are certainly those banks that have taken the bull by the horns, as it were.
 Monzo, for example, has launched an energy switching service for its customers that is only truly useful if the customer uses the account as its primary service.
-The Spanish challenger bank EVO Banco, meanwhile, has launched the first ever ‘voice bank’ in the Spanish language with pioneering AI technology offering customised queries, banking operations and financial advice.
+The Spanish challenger bank EVO Banco, meanwhile, has launched the first-ever ‘voice bank’ in the Spanish language with pioneering AI technology offering customized queries, banking operations, and financial advice.
 Initiatives such as these will prove vital in convincing those that are hesitant about putting significant amounts of money into these accounts.

-According to Jessica Exton, a behavioural scientist at ING:
+According to Jessica Exton, a behavioral scientist at ING:

 More than anywhere else in the world, challenger banks have found their greatest successes in Europe, due in no small part to the sheer size and regulatory framework of the market.
 In short, once a company is granted a banking license from the EU’s central bank it is allowed to operate across all EU countries.
 With Brexit looming, this might prove problematic for UK customers eventually, but for everyone else on the continent, it’s great news indeed.